-◆ Have an opportunity to use your skills and experience to collaborate with local social entrepreneurs in Fukushima.
+◆ Have an opportunity to use your skills and experience to exchange ideas and collaborate with local entrepreneurs in Iwate.

 ◆ Meet with a diverse group of people across different sectors (nonprofit, business, and public) from Japan and the U.S.

-Testimonials from the participants of 2016 Cross-Border Learning Journey
+Testimonials from the participants of the past Cross-Border Learning Journeys

 ◆ “Professionals from different cultures and languages gathered for the Cross-Border Learning Journey, and despite these differences, everyone was genuinely curious to learn about Mammaru Mama’s work and gave me invaluable advice.
 Thank you so much!” – Miyoko Sato, Executive Director, Mammaru Mama (one of the social entrepreneurs participated)